German government: G7 wasn't too soft on China | Law-Order

 German government: G7 wasn't too soft on China

+China's harsh reaction to the Group of Seven (G7) nations' summit in Japan shows that language used by the leaders was not too soft, a spokesperson for the German government said on Monday.
+The allies' communique released at the close of the summit mentioned continued investment in China.

-China's harsh reaction to the Group of of Seven (G7) nations' communique following a leaders' summit in Japan shows that the language in the document was not too soft, a spokesperson for the German government said on Monday.
+China's harsh reaction to the Group of Seven (G7) nations' summit in Japan shows that language used by the leaders was not too soft, a spokesperson for the German government said on Monday.

+The allies' communique released at the close of the summit mentioned continued investment in China.
+G7 leaders have also called for a derisking of economic relations with the Asian superpower.
+Speaking at a regular news conference in Berlin, the spokesperson said that Chancellor Olaf Scholz had praised the word choice of the communique because it showed nuance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)